A.B. 'Bob' Hudson

 Hudson eventually moved his office to Topeka to be closer to his ranch land.
 Many people knew of him as a rancher, remembering seeing camels grazing on one of his ranch properties.
 Throughout his life, Hudson owned and traded thousands of acres of ranch land and focused on raising cattle.
 He worked to clear that land and to return it to the beautiful grasslands with running water and springs.
 At one time, he was the single largest landowner in Kansas, as well as the largest independent cattleman in Kansas and Texas for many years.

 Hudson gave back a great deal to the community during his life.
-In many cases, he was an anonymous benefactor, and his donations help with projects including rebuilding churches, supporting museums, and most recently creating a Foundation to help rebuild Greensburg, Kansas, homes after the devastating tornado in 2007.
+In many cases, he was an anonymous benefactor, and his donations helped with projects including rebuilding churches, supporting museums, and most recently creating a Foundation to help rebuild Greensburg, Kansas, homes after the devastating tornado in 2007.
 He also was a major benefactor of the Mayo Foundation.

 Hudson received many lifetime honors and achievements, but was most proud of his agricultural impact and its effect on the world.
 His latest project involved wind energy, further proving his dedication to creating a positive effect in the environment.

 Finding his wife late in life did not stop Hudson and Peggye from spending 12 years traveling the world, working on the land, and enjoying their camels together.
-Hudson passed away in 2008 at his home in Wichita Falls, Texas due to complications of lung cancer, leaving behind three adult children.
+Hudson passed away in 2008 at his home in Wichita Falls, Texas, due to complications of lung cancer, leaving behind three adult children.

 Hudson was a lifetime member of the Shriners.
 His life desire upon his death was to leave his entire estate to the Shriners to assist in building more Shriners Crippled Children’s Hospitals and Burn Centers across the United States.